Catornado-Wind/Scrabble_Training_Website/README.md

 3. To get the word list in the first place, I have to go the Collin's Dictionary website, download the software for it, extract the word list as pdf (due to being the most convenient option) convert it to a word document and then  write code to convert it to a text file where I can finally convert it to a database file.

 # Acomplishments that I am proud of
+I am proud that I manage to make a website from scratch and deploy it.
+I also am proud that I am able to find creative ways to overcome obstacles and get a working result.
+It may not have been what I aimed for initially, but I am proud nevertheless.

 # What I learned
+1. I learnt some basic javascript.
+2. I learnt some problem solving skills to overcome the many obstacles I faced.

 # What is next for the Scrabble Training Website
 I would include more fetures such as: